Learn the Pros and Cons of Getting Dental Implants

 Although dental implants serve to provide multiple opportunities to restore missing teeth, some patients may not be candidates for dental implants.
 The two primary reasons a patient may not be a candidate are 1) Lack of available bone to place a dental implant and 2) Medical conditions or medications which make dental implants contraindicated.

-Over time after a tooth has been missing for an extended period, the bone begins to recede if a dental implant is not placed soon after a tooth is extracted.
-The ideal time period is generally under two years.
-As time passes, the bone may reduce, where a bone graft will be necessary to produce enough bone to hold the implant.
-In some cases, the bone is excessively limited that a bone graft cannot successfully be performed to place a dental implant, and the implant specialist may advise the patient to seek other treatment options such as dental bridges or dentures.
+After a tooth has been missing for a while, the bone begins to recede without a dental implant.
+There’s basically a window of time to place a dental implant.
+The ideal time period is generally under two years after losing a tooth.
+If it’s longer, a bone graft will most likely be needed to hold the implant.
+At a certain point, the bone loss may be so great that a dental implant is not likely to succeed.
+The dental implant specialist may advise the patient to seek other treatment options such as dental bridges or dentures.